 Food is loved here.
 It’s soaked, sprouted, fermented, and treated with care.
 It’s allowed it to shine in its simplicity and be itself.
 It’s slow food; there is nothing rushed about its preparation, so I hope you’ll take the time to enjoy it.

 Julia’s Kitchen’s mission is to create and offer food that feels good.
 To your body, because it is whole, balanced, and made with love.
 To your spirit, because it is made with compassion and respect for all creatures and our planet.
 To your mind, because it makes perfect sense if you really think about it.

-Everything is organic, because organic ingredients are always available in this little gem of a town.
+Everything is organic (or from a farm we know used organic or better practices), because organic ingredients are always available in this little gem of a town.
 If we can’t get something organic (other than a few things like salt and baking soda), we use something else.

-We understand that the abundance of food available to us is a true blessing and we hold the awareness that there are many others throughout the world, even in our own country, for whom food is far from abundant.
-We are very mindful to avoid waste, to avoid unnecessary ingredients, and to make the most of the ingredients we do use.
+The abundance of food available to us is a true blessing and there should be constant awareness that there are many others throughout the world, even in our own country, for whom food is far from abundant.
+I am vigilant about avoiding waste, avoiding unnecessary ingredients, and making the most of the ingredients I do use.